 People with depression who use alcohol to self-medicate may develop a substance use disorder.
 Signs that you may have an alcohol use disorder include withdrawal symptoms when not drinking, alcohol cravings, and daily drinking.

-If you’re worried that you may have an alcohol abuse problem or that you’re using alcohol as a depression treatment, there is help out there.
-You can start with your primary healthcare provider or these helplines and support networks:
+If you’re worried that you may have an alcohol abuse problem or that you’re using alcohol as a depression treatment, there is hope.
+You can start with your primary healthcare provider or these helplines and support groups:

-Treating mental health problems is a delicate balance of getting to the root cause of what you’re feeling.
+Treating mental health problems requires getting to the root cause of what you’re feeling.
 The type of depression you’re dealing with also matters.